Introduction to the Retail Industry

-Less affluent U.S. and European consumers are focused on buying less, and when they do make purchases, they are seeking the best possible prices.
+Less affluent U.S. and European consumers are focused on seeking the best possible prices.
 This means that revenues have been strong at so-called “dollar stores” in America, and at other outlets that are known for exceptionally low prices.
 Elsewhere, many retailers, including department stores, are forced to offer special prices on a frequent basis.

-Sales of private-label items are generally growing at a faster rate than those of name brands.
-At Kroger, for example, house-brands made up 40% of products sold, up from 34% in 2010.
-Kroger stores stock, on average, about 11,000 private label items.
-Overall, private-label sales (in supermarkets, drug stores and mass merchandisers) grew 2.9% to reach $105 billion in the U.S. in 2012, according to the Private Label Manufacturers Association.
+Sales of private-label items are generally growing quickly.
+Overall, private-label sales (in supermarkets, drug stores and mass merchandisers) grew 2.2% to reach $112 billion in the U.S. in 2013, according to the Private Label Manufacturers Association.

 Coupons have made a big comeback.
 Big factors in this growth include the financially challenged consumer and the use of advances in technology.
 Coupon distribution via cellphones has made a big impact.
 Also, the fact that consumers now use the Internet to search for and print out coupons caused significant growth.
 Another huge boost to coupon redemption is web sites that push special offers to members, such as Groupon.
 The success of this business strategy has led to a massive wave of coupon site startups around the world.
 It remains to be seen whether they can continue to lure retailers and restaurants to offer immense discounts and then split those discounted receipts with the coupon firms.